December 23, 2020

 However, as with every aspect of your career, the key is ensuring that you work with people who are right for you and your project.

-As music in increasingly overlapping with other creative industries such as gaming, social media, sports, etc. you may also want a lawyer who can guide you through any licensing deals which may arise, influencer agreements, trade marks to protect your brand, and other opportunities.
+As music is increasingly overlapping with other creative industries such as gaming, social media, sports, etc, you may also want a lawyer who can guide you through any licensing deals which may arise, influencer agreements, trade marks to protect your brand, and other opportunities.

 Most traditional, ‘old school’ music lawyers may be able to guide you through the ins and outs of a record deal with a major label, but if you are relying on Instagram, TikTok or even Fortnite to release your music, you may need a lawyer who has more experience in these emerging platforms.